abe-winter/lasercam/README.md

 I wrote this a while ago for a project and am open sourcing it in case it's useful to others.

-IIRC this takes like 10ms to scan a barcode on my laptop and is performant on mobile.
+IIRC this takes like 10ms per frame on my laptop and is performant on mobile.

 ## files